itamarkarlik/http-log-analysis/investigation-notes.md

 Additional inspection identified directory traversal patterns targeting system files such as `/etc/passwd` and Windows configuration files (`win.ini`).

 The behavior is consistent with automated reconnaissance and vulnerability scanning activity, likely performed using web attack tools or scripts designed to enumerate vulnerable endpoints.

-One source IP address (`192.168.203.63`) generated a significantly higher volume of 404 responses compared to all other systems in the dataset, with over 1.2 million failed requests observed.

-The activity may indicate automated web requests, aggressive crawling, scanning activity, application misconfiguration, or repeated access attempts to unavailable resources.

-Additional investigation was required to determine whether the behavior represented legitimate application activity or potentially suspicious enumeration behavior.